 - Eat soft foods that have a lot of liquid, such as sherbet, yogurt, and pudding.

 - Ask your doctor whether changing your medications might help relieve the diarrhea.
-But don’t try to take less or stop taking them before you talk to her.
+But don’t try to take less or stop taking them before you talk to them.

 - Don't take over-the-counter drugs for diarrhea without talking to your doctor.